-As set forth in our Amended and Restated Bylaws (the "Bylaws"), the Company has a majority vote standard for director elections in the event of an uncontested election and a plurality standard in the event of a contested election.
+As set forth in our Bylaws, the Company has a majority vote standard for director elections in the event of an uncontested election and a plurality standard in the event of a contested election.
 The Bylaws also provide that if a nominee for Director who is an incumbent is not elected and no successor has been elected at such meeting, the Director shall promptly tender their irrevocable resignation to the Board, such resignation to be effective upon acceptance by the Board.
-All Directors are submitted for election at each annual meeting of shareholders.
+Commencing with the Company's 2023 annual meeting of shareholders (the "2023 Annual Meeting"), the Board was declassified and all Directors are submitted for election at each annual meeting of shareholders.